-- The spaces between iconic buildings can be better designed, not only to improve connections between various parts of government but also to make the precinct more open and welcoming. - The precinct can more effectively reflect New Zealand's status as one of the world's most open and long-standing democracies. - Its built-form, signage and other aspects of urban design can share the story of New Zealand's democracy and so foster a sense of belonging and nationhood. - A stronger identity and more openness will allow the precinct to more effectively cater for tourism, reflecting Wellington's capital city status. - A wider variety of uses can be encouraged, so that the precinct is busy all week round, not just during working hours. - Open spaces can connect the precinct to Te Ahumairangi Hill (Tinakori Hill) and the waterfront, which are geographically nearby but visually remote. - A holistic approach can be taken to find solutions for reducing the effects of the wind - As noted earlier, a processional route is to also be introduced from Parliament to the Memorial and beyond to Government House.
+- The precinct can more effectively reflect New Zealand's status as one of the world's most open and longstanding democracies.
+Its built form, signage and other aspects of urban design can share the story of New Zealand's democracy and so foster a sense of belonging and nationhood. - A stronger identity and more openness will allow the precinct to more effectively cater for tourism, reflecting Wellington's capital city status. - A wider variety of uses can be encouraged, so that the precinct is busy all week round, not just during working hours. - Open spaces can connect the precinct to Te Ahumairangi Hill (formerly known as Tinakori Hill) and the waterfront, which are geographically near by but visually remote. - A holistic approach can be taken to find solutions for reducing the effects of the wind.

+As noted earlier, a processional route is to also be introduced from Parliament to the Memorial and beyond to Government House.